giuliagrisot/giuliagrisot.github.io/contacts.md

 # Contacts

-Would like to get in touch?
+Would you like to get in touch?
 Please email me [here](mailto:grig@hotmail.it)